peanutshawny/league-of-legends/README.md

 Check out my notebooks and scripts for more details! (work in progress)

 ## Conclusion & Next Steps
+Good project all in all!
+I learned a lot about different dimensionality reduction techniques in addition to gaining some skills in image filter and working with apis.

+Next Steps:
+* Perform PCA/t-SNE on champion splash art as that would theoretically provide more data to draw features from
+* Look for matches and perform some exploratory analysis
+* Further modularize code, including building different python files for visualization

 ## Contact
 Feel free to email me at shawnliu30@gmail.com if you want to talk about this project or data science in general!